mrthehavok/k8s-observable-rollouts/backlog/tasks/task-6 - Deploy observability stack (kube-prometheus-stack).md

 - [ ] Application-specific dashboard for sample-api
 - [ ] Critical alerts defined and tested
 - [ ] Metrics storage optimized for local environment
+- [ ] Basic AnalysisTemplate for automated canary analysis is defined and available for Argo Rollouts

 ## Session History